Santiago Herrero: Grand Prix championship

 In 1968, he would move up to compete in the 250cc Grand Prix world championship.
 Although the single cylinder Ossa had 20 horsepower (15 kW) less than the powerful V4 Yamahas of Phil Read and Bill Ivy, the Ossa was 45 pounds (20 kg) lighter and its monocoque frame was much stiffer, giving it superior agility.
 Herrero was able to take advantage of the Ossa's light weight and superior handling characteristics to remain competitive, especially on tighter race tracks.
-The Yamahas swept the championship, but Herrero left no doubt that the little Ossa was quick and dependable.
+The Yamahas swept the championship, but Herrero's results left no doubt that the little Ossa was quick and dependable.
 He finished seventh in the championship and claimed a third place in the final race of the season at Monza.
 He would once again take the 250cc Spanish National Championship.

 In 1969, the FIM changed its regulations in an effort to reduce spiraling costs in motorcycle racing.
 125cc and 250cc machines would be limited to two cylinders and 6-speed transmissions.
 This regulation change caused the dominant Yamaha and Suzuki factories to withdraw their teams from Grand Prix racing.

 The 1969 Grand Prix season would be even more successful for Herrero.
 He began the year winning his first grand prix at the opening race of the season in front of his countrymen at Jarama.
 After retiring from the German Grand Prix with mechanical problems, he returned with a victory at Le Mans.
 He followed this with third place at the Isle of Man TT, a considerable accomplishment considering his horsepower deficit on the infamous Snaefell Mountain Course.

 He triumphed again at Spa and was leading the championship points race when he was beset by bad luck.
 He crashed in the rain at the Ulster Grand Prix and suffered a broken left arm.
-Most observers considered his championship hopes dashed, but Herrero showed true grit by coming back to finish in a remarkable fifth place at Imola.
-At last race of the season in Yugoslavia, he held a one-point lead in the championship.
+Most observers considered his championship hopes dashed, but Herrero showed true grit by coming back just three weeks later to finish in a remarkable fifth place at Imola.
+He held a one-point lead in the 250cc world championship going into the final race of the season, held at the dangerous Opatija street circuit in Yugoslavia.
 He started the race in the lead but crashed on the seventh lap, ending his championship hopes.
 He would finish third in the world championship.
 He repeated as Spanish 250cc champion for a third consecutive year.